grahamking/echoip/README.md

 # echoip

 Go server that echoes your IP address.
-Handy to check if you are on a VPN, or what you IP address looks like.
+Handy to check if you are on a VPN, or what your IP address looks like.
 Single UDP packet in each direction.

 ## Try it live